bigdata-i523/hid327/README.md

    - Paul Marks
    hid:
    - 327
-   title: Fraud, Waste, and Abuse in United States Healthcare
+   title: Using Big Data to minimize Fraud, Waste, and Abuse (FWA) in United States Healthcare
-   abstract: The cost of healthcare includes the cost of inefficient services.
-While this could include topics such as misdiagnosis, less effective treatment plans, and more efficient use of types of services (emergency room vs. immediate care vs. telemedicine) the purpose of this paper is the cost of Fraud, Waste, and Abuse (FWA) within the system.
-The question is "How can we use big data analysis to help minimize the loss due to FWA and thus optimize the money spent on healthcare.
+   abstract: The cost of healthcare includes the loss of billions of dollars due to Fraud, Waste, and Abuse (FWA).
+Many of the schemes to commit FWA are very intricate and require the analysis of many data sources simultaneously.
+The question answered here is "How can we use big data analysis to help minimize these costs and thus optimize the money spent on healthcare."
    url: https://github.com/bigdata-i523/hid327/paper1/report.pdf
    type: latex
    status: 90%